What is jaundice?

 You might be interested in

-How to manage jaundice and anorexia nervosa
+How to manage anorexia skin discoloration

-If you or someone you know is showing yellow skin or other skin signs of anorexia nervosa, it's important to seek immediate treatment, as this can indicate serious liver damage, which requires early intervention.
+If you or someone you know is showing yellow skin or other skin signs of anorexia nervosa, it's important to seek immediate treatment, as this can indicate severe liver damage, which requires early intervention.

 Anorexia nervosa treatment provides nutritional rehabilitation and psychotherapy, as well as medical treatment for organ dysfunction, including liver damage.
 During treatment for AN, behavioral and group therapy will address the underlying causes and triggers for disordered eating behaviors.7